alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 1. Module functions

-With the webform module it is possible to create input forms for collection of
+The webform module makes it possible to create input forms for collection of
 data website visitors enter without knowledge of HTML.
 These so called webforms are created by mouse clicks and some text input.
 One can select from different input field types.
 It is possible to define the label, default value and options for